Saptha-me/Bindu/README.md

 ## 📖 Documentation

-For comprehensive documentation, visit [docs.pebbling.ai](https://docs.pebbling.ai)
+For comprehensive documentation, visit [docs.bindu.ai](https://docs.bindu.ai)

 ## 🧪 Testing

-Pebbling is thoroughly tested with a test coverage of over 83%:
+bindu is thoroughly tested with a test coverage of over 83%:

 ```bash
 # Run tests with coverage